ArunaStorage/documentation/docs/get_started/basic_usage/06_How-To-ObjectGroups.md

     // Create tonic/ArunaAPI request to create a new object group let create_request = CreateObjectGroupRequest {
         name: "Rust-API-Test-ObjectGroup".to_string(),
-        description: "This object group was created through the Rust API.".to_string(),
+        description: "This object group was created with the gRPC Rust API client.".to_string(),
         collection_id: "<collection-id>".to_string(),
         object_ids: vec![
             "<object-id-001>".to_string(),